Discover top guides, trends, tips and expertise from AIO Writers

 But what if understanding LSI keywords didn’t have to be so complicated?

-In this article, we’ll focus on demystifying them and answer questions that are commonly asked about them.
+In this article, we’ll focus on demystifying them and answer questions that are commonly asked about LSI keywords.

-The main point is, using LSI keywords/semantic keywords can help your content rank better.
+The main point is that LSI keywords/semantic keywords can help your content rank better.

 Of course, you should want your blog posts to rank for as many high-value keywords as possible.
 The return on investment from this content strategy is incredible.